centreon/centreon-archived/doc/en/migration/pollerdisplaytoremoteserver.rst

     **Remote Server**.

 .. note::
-    A Centreon Remote Server is a server that is self-administering.
-Thus, the configuration of the LDAP directory, users and ACLs is specific to this server and must be configured via the **Administration** menu.
+    A Centreon Remote Server is a server that is self-administered.
+Thus, the configuration of the LDAP directory, users and ACLs are specific to this server and must be configured via the **Administration** menu.